f-o-a-m/kepler/hs-abci-docs/nameservice/tutorial/Tutorial/Nameservice/02-Types.md

     in bimap (cs . show) toWhois . fromByteString @WhoisMessage
 ~~~

-Finally we can register `(Name, Whois)` with the module's store with the `IsKey` class, which tells how to associate a key type with a value type within the scope of given module, where the scope is represented by the modules name as a type level string.
+Finally we can register `(Name, Whois)` with the module's store with the `IsKey` class, which tells how to associate a key type with a value type within the scope of a given module, where the scope is represented by the modules name as a type level string.
 There is an optional prefixing function for the key in this context in order to avoid collisions in the database.
 This would be useful for example if you were using multiple newtyped `Address` types as keys in the same module.

 ~~~ haskell ignore
 class RawKey k => IsKey k ns where